HJWongAtWork/gamuda_flutter_backend_final/README.md

 # Gamuda Flutter App (Assignment) Backend

-This repository contains the backend API service for [Gamuda Flutter App](https://gamuda-flutter-homework-01.web.app/), providing endpoint connections to a PostgreSQL database.
+This repository contains the backend FastAPI service for [Gamuda Flutter App](https://gamuda-flutter-homework-01.web.app/), providing endpoint connections to a PostgreSQL database.
 The frontend source code can be found at [HJWongAtWork/gamuda_flutter_app](https://github.com/HJWongAtWork/gamuda_flutter_app).

 NOTE: THIS IS NOT AN OFFICIAL GAMUDA PROJECT.
 THIS IS PART OF A PERSONAL ASSIGNMENT.